 Choose a Seat!
 St. Martha’s is a welcoming place with lofty post and beam ceilings, warm hardwood floors, and smiling faces.
 We’re casual, too.
 So pick any seat and settle in.

 We don’t have many, but we cherish children.
 So welcome!
-Activity packs are located at the sanctuary entrances, and a child-friendly space is available just off the main entrance if you and your child want to leave the sanctuary for a bit.
+Activity packs are located at the sanctuary entrance, and a child-friendly space is available adjacent to the parish hall if you and your child want to leave the sanctuary for a bit.
 Children’s noises and activities in church might worry you as parents, but we’re fine with that.
 Little ones make us smile.

 St. Martha’s uses service booklets rather than the hard copy Episcopal Book of Common Prayer, so you can just follow along.
 Feel free to ask anyone if you have a question.
-The service booklet and announcements are in the folder an usher will give you when you arrive.
+The service booklet, lessons and announcements will be in your seat when you arrive.

 Standing and Sitting